Morebec/OrkestraMono/components/orkestra-event-sourcing/docs/Projection.md

 # Projection
-A Projection is a specific representation of Events into data structure.
-These data structure are also known as Read Models, or view.
+A Projection is a specific representation of Events into data structures.
+These data structures are also known as Read Models, or view.

 ## Projectors
 A Projector is the computational unit responsible for transforming Events to Projections.